MD 80 Commuter Airplane

 The McDonnell Douglas MD-80 airplane completed its first flight on October 18, 1979.
 It entered the market in 1980 as a mid-size, medium-range airliner designed to succeed the DC-9 as well as compete against Boeing’s popular 737-400.
 The airplane’s interior accommodated a row of five passengers each in coach seating, and could carry up to 172 passengers in total, depending on how the seats were arranged and the version of the MD-80.

 At first, McDonnell Douglas marketed the plane as the DC-9-80, or DC-9 Super 80, however, the designation was eventually changed to the shorter “MD-80.”
-Though production of the plane ended in 2000, the MD-80 remains in service today on behalf of several major commercial airlines, including several based in Europe, China, Mexico, Korea, and the United States.
+Though production of the plane ended in 2000, the MD-80 remains in service today on behalf of several major commercial airlines, including a number based in Europe, China, Mexico, Korea, and the United States.

 From 1979 to 1999, McDonnell Douglas built 1,159 of the MD-80 aircraft at the Long Beach Division of Boeing Commercial Airplanes.
 A second version of the MD-80 was soon introduced, and 117 of both aircraft types were manufactured between 1995 and 2000.
 The MD-80 versions included MD-81/82/83/88 and the MD-87 which had a shorter fuselage than the others in the series.